UGA-IEEE/2026_FYC_Projects/Group_1/deliverables/deliverable4/README.md

 For more information: https://www.electronics-tutorials.ws/opamp/op-amp-comparator.html

 As per usual, build on Multisim/Simulink, test with an oscilloscope on the simulation, then build on hardware and test.
-Charts are absolutely necessary here again.
+Charts are absolutely necessary here.

 Describe what is happening in each portion of the circuit.

+2. Create a CAD sketch of the alarm clock system.
+Represent everything - RP5, Screen, Pogo Pins, Wearable.
+Look online for the size of the components.

 3. Research how a PCB works and best practices when developing a PCB.
 As Omar discussed, the placement of components on a PCB matters.